Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Recovery of the Galaxy Chemodynamical Properties

-However, minor offsets appear in age and \mh{} residual panels: age from \ppxf{} is mostly overestimated in the outer regions while \mh{} is overestimated in the inner center regions.
-This means the age gradient from \ppxf{} is underestimated but the \mh{} gradient is overestimated.
-In addition, the \alphafe{} distribution from \ppxf{} results with $R=R_{max}$ is almost uniformly high and much larger than the true values for all the Voronoi bins.
-This is because when $R$ is very large, the \ppxf{} algorithm forces the result to have very smooth template weights in three parameter dimensions (age, \mh{}, \alphafe{}).
-Since there are only two \alphafe{} grids, regularization will force them to have similar weights to achieve smoothness and does not permit large deviations (e.g., more than 0.1~dex).
+However, mass-weighted age from \ppxf{} is slightly overestimated in the outer regions with more yellow and red Voronoi bins in the residual panel, where the residuals are larger than uncertainties.
+This overestimation is much more obvious in mass-weighted results.
+In addition, even though residuals of light-weighted \mh{} are mostly close to 0, the mass-weighted \mh{} are overestimated in the central regions.
+This means the age gradient from \ppxf{} is underestimated but \mh{} gradient is overestimated, and such effects are more dominant in mass-weighted results.
+In addition, the \alphafe{} distribution from \ppxf{} results with \texttt{regul}~$=$~\texttt{regul$_{max}$} is almost uniformly high and much larger than the true values for all the Voronoi bins in both light- and mass-weighted results.
+This is because when \texttt{regul} is very large, the \ppxf{} algorithm forces the result to have very smooth template weights in three parameter dimensions (age, \mh{}, \alphafe{}).
+Since there are only two \alphafe{} grids, regularization will force them to have similar weights to achieve smoothness requirements and does not permit large deviations (e.g., more than 2\%).
 Therefore, it will be challenging to identify \alphafe{} bimodality.
-Results from \ppxf{} with $R=R_{max}$ also show much underestimation for age gradients than results with $R=5$.
+Results from \ppxf{} with \texttt{regul}~$=$~\texttt{regul$_{max}$} also show much underestimation for age gradients along the x-axis than results with \texttt{regul}~$=5$.
 The age and \mh{} gradients are essential properties to help understand the star formation and chemical enrichment processes.
 Therefore, a wrong choice of regularization will then easily lead to wrong conclusions.
-We will explore these offsets in more detail in Section~\ref{sec:sfhmfd} using mass fraction distributions and the effect of regularization in Section~\ref{sec:discussionregul}.
+We will explore the reasons for these offsets in more detail in Section~\ref{sec:sfhmfd} using light and mass fraction distributions and the effect of regularization in Section~\ref{sec:discussionmfd} and Section~\ref{sec:discussionregul}.

-\subsection{SSP-equivalent Maps from Line-Strength Indices}
+\subsection{SSP-equivalent maps from line-strength indices}